semaphoreci/docs/docs/reference/semaphore-changelog.md

   - Php 7.4.8 -> 7.4.9
   - Pypy 5.8.0 -> 7.3.1

- To learn more about this image check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).
+ To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

  **Minor improvements and fixes:**
  - **(Fixed)** Fixed an issue where `[skip ci]` was ignored for pull request triggers.